-- The University of Toledo Planetarium and The Marietta Planetarium
+- The University of Toledo Planetarium and the Marietta Planetarium

 - The King Arts Complex

-Every year, we have a back to school family mixer at various parks around our state.
+Every year, we have a back-to-school family mixer at various parks around our state.
 This is an opportunity for families to meet each other and connect.
 Building these relationships is a great way to make friends, find a support system, and plan future meet-ups.

 Connections Academy also has private Facebook groups for learning coaches to join, where they can find additional support and connect with other families in their area.
 This is a great resource for planning extra field trips or meet-ups.

-How to Determine If Connections Is Right For Your Family
+How to Determine If Connections Is Right for Your Family

-Keep in mind, it can be time consuming.
+Keep in mind that it can be time-consuming.
 You can't simply set your child in front of the computer and expect him or her to learn, especially when you first begin.
 As the parent and learning coach, you are there to help your child with his or her lessons, guiding him or her through the activities, helping to reinforce concepts, adding in bits of information, and answering questions as they arise.

 These are some important factors to keep in mind about Connections that many people don't talk about.

-- It takes time to find your groove and patience is a must as you and your child adjust.
+- The adjustment isn't easy.
+It takes time to find your groove, and patience is a must as you and your child adjust.
 My son started Connections in Kindergarten, so the biggest adjustment for him was having a chunk of his day dedicated to learning.
 If your child is transferring to Connections from a brick and mortar school, there is going to be an adjustment period as you navigate this new environment.

-- You may encounter negativity from friends, family members, neighbors, co-workers, or complete strangers about your decision to enroll your child in an online school.
+- You might get pushback from others.
+You may encounter negativity from friends, family members, neighbors, co-workers, or complete strangers about your decision to enroll your child in an online school.
 This is common.
 The idea of an online K–12 school is still a new concept that many people don't know a lot about.
-Even after five years of my son doing online school, we still get pushback.
+Even after 5+ years of my son doing online school, we still get pushback.
 I've found the best thing to do is to be willing to answer questions about the school and talk about how well your child is doing.
-At the end of the day, you are the parent and you know what's best for your child.
+At the end of the day, you are the parent, and you know what's best for your child.